Grigory Yavlinsky 1996 presidential campaign: Campaign

 At the beginning of April, a committee was formed by a number of reformist leaders to support, and unify around, Yavlinsky's candidacy.
 The committee was formed by Yelena Bonner (wife of Andrei Sakharov), Sergei Kovalev, Ella Pamfilova and Arkady Murashev.
 They supported Yavilnsky as offering an alternative to Yeltsin, and proclaimed Yavlinsky's to have the best chance at defeating Zyuganov.
 In supporting Yavlinsky, Democratic Choice of Russia members Kovalev and Murashev had broken from the leadership of their party.

 Yavlinsky's candidacy received a moderate level of media coverage, particularly in the international press.
 However, aiming to boost Yeltsin's prospects, many the Russian media outlets largely downplayed its coverage of Yavlinsky and other candidates.

 Yavlinsky made very few campaign trips.
 This was in contrast to a number of other candidates that had traveled extensively for their own campaigns.
 Consequently, Yavlinsky neglected to visit many parts of Russia.
 For instance, near the end of the campaign, Yabloko's local campaign organization in the city of Perm had been begging Yalinsky to visit the city, but he declined to do so.
-Yeltsin, who unlike Yavlinsky had had actively campaigned in Perm, ultimately pulled-off a surprise upset over Zyuganov there.
+Yeltsin, who unlike Yavlinsky had actively campaigned in Perm, ultimately pulled-off a surprise upset over Zyuganov there.